-This was the only PLOWED bottle I haven't had the pleasure of imbibing.
+This was the only PLOWED bottle I haven't had.
 The nose is initially very delicate with sweet undertones.
 Some melted popcorn butter, honey and toffee.
 Lighter lacquer, floral, citrus and spearmint notes emerge as it breathes.
 A classic bourbon cask springer that is resinous, sweet and minty.
 Much of that rolls over onto the palate.
 Light and clean.
 Salted caramel becomes apparent with crisp wood.
 There is a mouth coating lingering warm peat smoke finish.
 This was the first of the PLOWED bottles we drank and to tell you the truth I was expecting it to be a big "aha" moment.
 I knew it was highly regarded by the veterans of PLOWED.
 It was great (graded an A-) but I felt a bit underwhelmed.
 I came back to this after drinking tasting the rest of the PLOWED bottles.
 That was when the light bulb lit up.
 This is awesome stuff!
 Great distillery character with a lot of depth and balance.
 The oak influence is just beautiful and it really shines.
 I ended up sipping this for the evening and it was the 3rd bottle emptied of the night.

 Quite possibly the best liquid I've ever imbibed.
 It was a highlight of a noteless marathon of whisky champions.
 I'd love to try it again in a different setting one day to see if it makes A+.
 It might, it really might.